josecamachop/MEDA-Toolbox/GUIDELINES.md

 There are two ways to work with the MEDA toolbox: using the GUI (starting users) and using the commands (expert user).
 The GUI is self explanatory.
 It incorporates help messages to guide its use.
-To launch the GUI, type "MEDA" in the command line of Matlab after the installation, as explained in the README.txt document.
+To launch the GUI, type "MEDA" in the command line of Matlab after the installation, as explained in the README.md document.

 The commands provide of much more functionality.
 Each command includes helping information, that can be seen by typing "help <command>" in the command line of Matlab.
 This helping information includes examples.
 Also, in the Examples directory, several real data examples